Aroya (ship): Coronavirus quarantine

 Three passengers aboard World Dream during 19–24 January 2020 were confirmed to have been infected by COVID-19.
 On 5 February 2020, all 3,800 World Dream passengers and crew were put under quarantine on board the ship at Hong Kong's Kai Tak Cruise Terminal after Taiwan blocked its port of call in Kaohsiung.
 As of 7 February 2020, checks of those on board were ongoing.

 The quarantine was lifted on 9 February 2020 after all 1,800 crew members were tested negative of the virus.
-The majority of the passengers were not tested as they had had no contact with the infected Chinese passengers who had been on the ship during 19–24 January.
-On 26 February the Indonesian Government evacuated their 188 citizens from World Dream using the hospital ship KRI dr. Soeharso.
+The majority of the passengers were not tested as they had had no contact with the infected Chinese passengers who had been on the ship during the 19–24 January sailing.
+On 26 February the Indonesian government evacuated their 188 citizens from World Dream using the hospital ship KRI dr. Soeharso.
 All Indonesians that were aboard the cruise ship were taken to Sebaru Kecil Island which is part of the Thousand Islands Regency in Jakarta.
 After that, they underwent 14 days of quarantine and observation.

 Auction and refit

 Following the insolvency of parent company Genting Hong Kong, Dream Cruises collapsed.
 On 1 March 2022, it was announced that World Dream would cease operations the next day after its last sailing return to shores.
 World Dream was then laid up in Singapore and sold at auction with sealed bids due by 21 December 2022.

 In March 2023, the ship was finally sold to Cruise Saudi and renamed Manara.
 In June of that year, Manara arrived in Bremerhaven for an extensive refit at the shipyard Bredo.

-The ship was sold at an auction for about 355 million USD with Meyer Werft being involved in the modification.
+The ship was sold at an auction for about US$355 million with Meyer Werft being involved in the modification.

 The ship was renamed Aroya, which is a combination of the words Arabian and roya, translating to vision or dream.

 She started operations in December 2024.